 - First dance

-- Adventure activity – hiking, skiing, rock climbing, ice climbing, bon fire…whatever you want!
+- Adventure activity - hiking, skiing, rock climbing, ice climbing in the winter, bonfire, whatever you want!

 - Write your gushy wedding vows

 - Break in the new boots (no one wants blisters on their big day)

 - Just like everything else in life, you will need to do a little planning for your elopement, too!
 You should start by packing for everything you might need on your big day!

 - Plan any other activities for your day that will make it extra special